DDriggs00/mavlinkinterface/readme.md

 ### Arguments:
 depth (float):
-: The distance to dive in feet.
+: The distance to dive in meters.
 : In relative mode, negative numbers can be used to rise.

 ### Return Values